Dynamically enhancing qubit-photon interactions with anti-squeezing: Conclusion

-\paragraph*{Conclusion: } In conclusion, we have observed a two-fold increase in the dispersive interaction between a qubit and a BO at 5.5 dB of squeezing.
+In conclusion, we have observed a two-fold increase in the dispersive interaction between a qubit and a BO at 5.5~dB of squeezing.
 A word of caution is however necessary.
-The BO, through its amplified field fluctuations, couples more strongly not only to the qubit but to all coupled modes, including the environment.
-This in turn, induces decoherence on the qubit, as warned by Ref.~\cite{Shani2022} and observed in this experiment.
-Future experiments could evade this induced decoherence by conversely squeezing the environment, as proposed by Refs.~\cite{Leroux2018,Qin2018}.
-Our experiment elucidates the non-trivial impact of squeezing a BO on both qubit coupling and induced noise.
-This opens the door to a realm of applications for BOs, including improved qubit readout, fast two-qubit gates \cite{Burd2021}, enhanced interactions to weakly coupled systems \cite{Lu2015, Xie2020, Lu2022}, quantum transduction \cite{Zhong2022}, and squeezing induced quantum phase transitions \cite{Zhu2020, Chen2021, Shen2022}.
+The BO, through its amplified field fluctuations, couples more strongly not only to the qubit but to all coupled modes, including its bath.
+The resulting finite occupation of the BO induces decoherence on the qubit, as warned by Ref.~\cite{Shani2022} and observed in this experiment.
+Future experiments could evade this induced decoherence by conversely squeezing the bath modes, as proposed by Refs.~\cite{Leroux2018,Qin2018}.
+In practice, it would involve injecting squeezed vacuum through the transmission line coupled to the BO \cite{Murch2013,Bienfait2017,Eddins2018}.
+The squeezing amplitude and phase would be tuned to maintain the BO close to its vacuum state, while preserving the enhanced qubit-photon interactions.

+Yet, the future of BOs is not prescribed to the injection of squeezed vacuum.
+Regarding the BO alone, the new regime of amplification that evades the gain-bandwidth product constraint \cite{Metelmann2022} is immediately applicable for broadband quantum limited amplification with no hardware overhead \cite{Vine2023}.
+As for applications to enhance couplings, the BO is readily applicable to systems with weak couplings to photons and strong intrinsic dephasing so that the squeezing-induced dephasing is marginal.
+Common examples are quantum dots \cite{Cottet2017} and spin ensembles \cite{Clerk2020}.
+This enhanced coupling could then be leveraged by the BO gain for improved qubit readout \cite{Eddins2019}.
+Finally, the ability to dynamically tune qubit-photon interactions comes as a great resource for the study of squeezing-induced phase transitions \cite{Zhu2020,Shen2022,Chen2021}, quantum transduction \cite{Zhong2022}, and the exploration of the ultra-strong coupling regime \cite{Niemczyk2010,Markovic2018,Kockum2019}.

 \FloatBarrier \paragraph*{Author contributions} {M.V, T.K and Z.L conceived the experiment.
 M.V designed the sample with guidance from W.C.S.
 M.V fabricated and measured the sample.
 M.V and Z.L analyzed the data and wrote the manuscript with input from all authors.
 M.V, A.P and Z.L derived the theory with support from P.C-I, A.S and M.M.
 Experimental support was provided by W.C.S, A.B, M.D and T.K.}